Medicaid → State Stories of Medicaid Coverage → Michigan

 The structure of Michigan’s state-supported MCO pilot is unique because it focuses on providing technical assistance to CDC-recognized organizations while also collecting data to support development of a statewide Medicaid benefit.
 The realities of the COVID-19 public health emergency complicated the pilot implementation and its timelines; however, the structure of the pilot has provided for quality improvement and continued momentum despite ongoing challenges.

-As part of the 1815 requirement, each CDC-recognized organization funded through the pilot has been required to submit data on per-participant costs to provide the program.
+As part of the 1815 requirement, each CDC-recognized organization funded through the pilot was required to submit data on per-participant costs to provide the program.
 MDHHS also collects evaluation data to assess whether participating organizations are meeting their standards, which include targets for enrollment, attendance, and weight loss.
 MDHHS modeled these requirements after the current CDC recognition standards.

 MDHHS set up a timeline for evaluation that prompts them to give technical assistance to CDC-recognized organizations that are not meeting standards.
 If CDC-recognized organizations are not reaching standards halfway through the contract year, MDHHS works with them over the course of the year to create a performance improvement plan.
 If at the end of the year the CDC-recognized organization has still not achieved the standards, pilot reimbursement will be decreased incrementally until funding ends.
 From the health department perspective, this process creates a realistic model for pay-for-performance that builds capacity for CDC-recognized organizations.